theminstack/snippets/README.md

 ## The case for copying

-What if, instead of taking a dependency on a library (eg. installed with NPM), or having to write utility code yourself, you simply _copied_ some code (and its tests) into your project?
+What if, instead of adding _another_ dependency to your project, or having to write utility code yourself, you just copied some already tested code?
+You've probably already even done this privately.

-This isn't a good solution for large dependencies (eg. React), but its definitely feasible for smaller dependencies like: individual RxJS utilities, simple state management, collections, algorithms, validation, string parsing, React hooks, types, etc. Think [stack overflow](https://stackoverflow.com/), but _curated and tested_.
+Copying isn't a good solution for large dependencies (eg. React), but its definitely feasible for smaller dependencies like: individual RxJS utilities, simple state management, collections, algorithms, validation, string parsing, React hooks, types, etc. Think [stack overflow](https://stackoverflow.com/), but _curated and tested_.

 Pros: